Listen to the Podcast

 Because a stock that maybe is a little bit more favorable, has a foundation as a more solid company, those stocks, at least I’d rather get stuck holding those than maybe a penny stock that I can’t get out of.
 Those are some of the things that you have to consider.

-Simply because of the fact that they just have a business that’s really stable, a lot more stable than maybe some of the other companies out there.
+Only because they have a business that’s stable, a lot more stable than maybe some of the other companies out there.

-Anyways, you have to ultimately decide if trading penny stocks is for you, again, all the stocks that we covered, not recommendations to buy or sell any of those stocks, because you right be watching this video sometime in the future, so you need to ultimately make your own personal decision of what works for you.
+Anyways, you have to ultimately decide if trading penny stocks is for you, again, all the stocks that we covered, not recommendations to buy or sell any of those stocks, because you right be watching this video sometime in the future, so you need to make your own decision of what works for you ultimately.